nextbreakpoint/flink-k8s-toolbox/README.md

     kubectl delete namespace flink-jobs

+Please note that Kubernetes is not able to remove all resources until there are finalizers pending.
+The operator is responsible of removing the finalizers but, in case of misconfiguration, it might not be able to properly remove the finalizers.
+If you are in such situation you can always manually remove the finalizers to allow Kubernetes to delete all resources.
+However, remember that without finalizers the operator won't be able to terminate all resources, which ultimately have to be removed manually.

 ## Upgrade toolbox

 PLEASE NOTE THAT THE OPERATOR IS STILL IN BETA VERSION AND IT DOESN'T HAVE A STABLE API YET, THEREFORE EACH RELEASE MIGHT INTRODUCE BREAKING CHANGES.

-Before upgrading to a new release you must cancel all jobs creating a savepoint into a durable storage location (for instance AWS S3).
+Before upgrading to a new release, you must cancel all jobs creating a savepoint into a durable storage location (for instance AWS S3).

 Create a copy of your FlinkDeployment resources: